neoforged/NeoFormRuntime/README.md

 sources and finally recompile them.

-Since it is used as part of the NeoForge toolchain, it extends NeoForm by adding direct support to apply [NeoForge](https://github.com/neoforged/NeoForge) patches and produce the necessary artifacts to compile against the NeoForge APIs.
+Since it is used as part of the NeoForge toolchain, it extends NeoForm by adding direct support to apply [NeoForge](https://github.com/neoforged/NeoForge) patches and produces the necessary artifacts to compile against the NeoForge APIs.

 ## Examples